What happens when I contact The Harbour?

 I’m interested, what do I do?

 To find out more about our service or to make an appointment please ring The Harbour on 0117 925 9348.
-If we are not able to take your call we have a 24 hour answering service, and we will contact you as soon as we can.
+If we are not able to take your call please leave a message and we will contact you as soon as we can.
 Alternatively you can email us at email@example.com

 Can my child come for counselling?